daidokoro/qaz/README.md

 Deploy-Time functions are run just before the template is pushed to AWS Cloudformation.
 These are handy for:
 - Fetching values from dependency stacks
 - Making API calls to pull values from resources built by preceding stacks
-- Triggering events via an API call and adjusting the template based on the response.
+- Triggering events via an API call and adjusting the template based on the response
+- Updating Values in a decrypted template

 Here are some of the Deploy-Time functions available... more to come: